Loki-Astari/geeky-nextjs/content/posts/SwitchingtoOctoPress.md

 OctoPress also integrates with [GitHub Pages](https://pages.github.com/) a feature of the site designed to allow you to create documentation for your software.

-Though this is still not my perfect writing environment, OctoPress is a step up from using WordPress (for me, if you are not used to writing code, it will not be suitable for you, and I would stick to WordPress's Visual editor).
+Though this is still not my perfect writing environment, OctoPress is a step up from using WordPress (for me, if you 1are not used to writing code, it will not be suitable for you, and I would stick to WordPress's Visual editor).
 There are a couple of tweaks I still need to iron out here and there.
 Once I have a basic system working perfectly, I will talk about precisely what I did.
 I have some ideas on how to improve the basics which may be down the road a bit (I need to perform more research how others are using this tool so I don't reinvent the wheel).